Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 When you hit a creature with a weapon that has the **:wp-prop-heavy: Heavy**{ .wp } property as part of the **:rsc-a: Attack**{.rsc} action on your turn, you can cause the weapon to deal extra damage to the target.
 The extra damage equals your Proficiency Bonus.

 ###### Hew
-Immediately after you score a Critical Hit with a Melee weapon or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a **:rsc-b: Bonus Action**{ .rsc }.
+Immediately after you score a Critical Hit with a Melee weapon or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a **:rsc-b: Bonus Action**{.rsc}.

 ---